michaelchadwick/ybixo-book/src/comparison.md

 ```

 The difference might seem unimportant in this trivial example, but metaprogramming can be used to signficantly reduce the amount of source code required in a program.
-Oxiby is more straightforward at the expense of being more verbose.
+Ybixo is more straightforward at the expense of being more verbose.

 ### Modules